-The BIT will endeavor to balance the needs of the individual student with the needs of the community by providing a structured method to address behaviors while eliminating fragmented attention and response.
+The BIT will try to balance the individual student's needs with those of the community by providing a structured method to address behaviors while eliminating fragmented attention and response.
 One incident may not warrant review or intervention; but when placed in the context of other incidents or concerns a pattern may become apparent that indicates the need for intervention.